 So rather than 28 antidepressants, you could get 56 on the same prescription.

 Try subscribe and save

 For over-the-counter medications you need regularly, you might be able to save by subscribing.

-Amazon’s Subscribe and Save, for example, allows you to save 5%-15% when you regularly order the same product to the same address.
+Amazon’s Subscribe and Save, for example, allows you to save between 5% and 15% when you regularly order the same product to the same address.

 Swap branded for own-brand medicines

 Branded medicines from the likes of Neurofen or Clarityn usually attract a huge markup compared to generic or own-brand versions.

 As long as the ‘active’ ingredients are the same, the medicine will have the same effect.
 Just check the non-active ingredients for anything you may be allergic to.